hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_extension.html.markdown

 * `target_namespace` - (Optional) Namespace where the extension will be created for a Namespace scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `version` - (Optional) User-specified version of the extension for this extension to 'pin'.
 If it is not set, Azure will use the latest version and auto upgrade it.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 ---

-An `identity` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity.
-Possible values are `SystemAssigned`.

----